ssjw/new-host-setup/backup-pi-configuration.md

 - [Swap files Don't Work on BTRFS](#swap-files-dont-work-on-btrfs)
 - [How to SSH into the Pi to Unlock the Encrypted Disks](#how-to-ssh-into-the-pi-to-unlock-the-encrypted-disks)
-- [Using a Keyfile to Open the Encrypted Disks During Boot](#using-a-keyfile-to-open-the-encrypted-disks-during-boot)
 - [Opening Encrypted Disks After Boot](#opening-encrypted-disks-after-boot)
 - [Configuring Windows Clients to Backup to Two Backup Servers](#configuring-windows-clients-to-backup-to-two-backup-servers)